Charted Waters

 • How long is the trip?
 Half-day charters are typically 4 hours; full-day is 8 hours.

-Step 4: Book Direct With the Captain
+Step 4: Book Direct — Not Through an Aggregator

 What to Bring on Any Charter